alphabetac/ftsesentimentanalysis/README.md

 # ftsesentimentanalysis

-This package is designed to convert company reports into an easy to manipulate tidy-data form.
+The ftsesentimentanalysis package contains several functions and datasets related to the sentiment analysis of company sustainability reports.

+The datasets have been compiled from FTSE 100 sustainability reports using the tidy_reports function.